 Here are 5 "easy" steps to smother alumni engagement.
-This tongue-in-cheek article is based on actual data from our VAESE research, showing common practices being used by alumni organizations everywhere.
+This tongue-in-cheek article is based on actual data from our most recent VAESE research, showing common practices being used by alumni organizations everywhere.

 (About a 4 minute read)

 I recently presented some of our findings from the VAESE Alumni Relations Benchmarking study to group of alumni and advancement professionals.
 We discussed many topics related to alumni relations, advancement and fundraising.
 But without question, I've had more feedback about our research into the most common practices that smother alumni engagement.